How To Manage Instagram, Facebook and Snapchat Stories

 Many influencers choose to upload the same content across both platforms.
 This is the easiest way to ensure both audiences are viewing your Story content, without increasing your workload.

 Firstly, upload all of your Story content into Snapchat (or Snap it directly in the app).
 Save your Snaps, before exporting it to your smartphone's camera roll.
 Log into Instagram, and upload your Story images and video into Instagram Stories (from your cameral roll).
+Once your Stories are uploaded to Instagram, us the in-app feature to post them to your Facebook Stories.

 Overall, this is the most straightforward way to upload content across both platforms consistently.